Jason Momoa: Facial scar

 On November 15, 2008, Momoa was slashed across the face with a broken beer glass during an altercation at the Birds Cafe, a tavern in Los Angeles, California.
 He received approximately 140 stitches during reconstructive surgery and the scar through his left eyebrow is apparent in his later work.
 The assailant was sentenced to five years in prison for the attack.

+Advocacy

+Momoa is an UNEP advocate who is dedicated to protecting the global oceans and coral reefs.